Combined Jewish Philanthropies of Greater Boston Inc

 What They Don't Fund

-CJP's due diligence ensures all grantees are qualified charitable organizations that don't conflict with CJP's mission to strengthen Jewish life and improve the world.
-While specific exclusions are not comprehensively listed publicly, grants are focused on organizations serving Jewish communities or aligned with Jewish values and community building.
+CJP's due diligence ensures all grantees are qualified charitable organisations that don't conflict with CJP's mission to strengthen Jewish life and improve the world.
+While specific exclusions are not comprehensively listed publicly, grants are focused on organisations serving Jewish communities or aligned with Jewish values and community building.

 Governance and Leadership